 You can create custom Actions to handle operations specific to your workflow, such as:

-• Sending webhooks when data is ready
+• Sending data to your API when data is ready

 • Validating data against external systems